Work Hours in a Month: 2026 Planning Guide for Field Service Owners

 Map monthly hours to field service economics

-Once monthly hours are accurate, the field-service calculations become fascinating.
+Once monthly hours are accurate, the downstream calculations fall into place.
 For the Phoenix owner's 10-tech HVAC operation working 168 hours in June, the total capacity will be 1,680 hours.
-Subtract roughly 15 percent for travel, lunch, and admin, and true billable capacity sits closer to 1,430.
+Shops running multiple verticals can feed that 1,430-hour figure directly into job costing and payroll without retyping a timesheet.
 That is the number to quote contracts against, plan overtime against, and feed into scheduling and dispatch decisions.

 For owners running multiple verticals, team management and QuickBooks integration close the loop: clocked hours feed payroll, job costing, and the monthly P&L without anyone retyping a timesheet.